My family has lived on a river in Vermont for 25 years. It’s always interesting, always changing, different this afternoon than it was this morning.

 “Piece of cake,” she murmured.

 A brown UPS truck turned south on Route 14 just ahead of Agnes, and she soon found herself fascinated by the sharp sway of its cargo box as it negotiated the curls and dips of the frost-heaved road.
-Charlie’s right, she thought, the roads look like strips of fried bacon this time of year.
+Charlie’s right, she thought, the roads twist and turn like strips of fried bacon this time of year.
 I wonder how they keep the boxes on the shelves inside those trucks.

 She slowed to negotiate a tight S-curve and glanced to the west where the sun was making itself comfortable for the coming night.